Cheap and tasty food in Gothenburg

-When I’m ready to eat my own body weight, the Gothenburg Wok all-you-can-eat buffet is superb value.
-Here, you select the raw ingredients for your wok, then watch it get cooked in front of you.
-Kind of fun, but less time for a good chat at the table.
-Vegetarians should definitely check out Andrum, just down the road from the Wok.
+Vegetarians should definitely check out Andrum on Östra Hamngatan, just a couple of minutes walk from Brunnsparken.
 They have an amazing value, self-service buffet which includes plenty of vegan dishes too.
-Finally, if I’m in the mood for something a little more fancy, the Ritz is a personal favourite for lunch at 120 SEK.
+Finally, if I’m in the mood for something a little fancy, the Ritz is a personal favourite for lunch at 120 SEK.

 Eat for free

 When I say “free”, remember that “nothing in life is free”.
-This “free” will cost you a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
-Among the best value food I’ve had in Gothenburg was at Condeco where, at a Friday evening “After Work”, I ate (too much!) free pizza with a glass of well-priced wine.
+It will cost you the price of a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
+Among the best value food I’ve had in Gothenburg was at Condeco where, one Friday evening after work, I ate (way too much!) free pizza with a glass of well-priced wine.
 Yaki-Da offer something similar, Lilla London too.
 You can’t expect fine dining, but you can certainly fill a stomach.
-Just search “After Work Buffet” and see the many other options.
+Just search “After Work Buffet” and see the many options available.

 Then, pre-dating the food trucks are Gatukök street kitchens.
 They are fast food joints selling decent thai, sausage, falafel or pizza for 55-80 SEK; you’ll find them peppered throughout Gothenburg.